-Conceived originally to be a Florida community where people could live, work, shop and play, Saint Lucie West’s design and strategic location offer transportation advantages for businesses and commuters as well as for residents who choose to stay at home.
+Saint Lucie West was originally conceived to be a Florida community where people could live, work, shop and play, Saint Lucie West’s design and strategic location offer transportation advantages for businesses and commuters as well as for residents who choose to stay at home.
 People who have lived on the Treasure Coast for the past 15 years have watched with interest and awe as this new city developed.
-It is still the largest privately owned development on the Treasure Coast.

 With hundreds of acres of lakes, championship golf, a major league baseball stadium and beautiful homes in protected small town neighborhoods, Saint Lucie West has been the fastest growing community on Florida’s Treasure Coast for the last five years.
 Saint Lucie West is a uniquely self-contained community set on 4,600 beautiful acres complete with luxury homes, shopping, dining, fitness centers, banking, schools, even churches and a temple, all only moments away.
 What is truly amazing is how much of the community’s resources have developed in such a relatively short period of time.